 In the fruit and veg garden, raised planters are used so that crops can be rotated year on year, and they also act as seating areas.
 Espaliered heritage apple trees act as windbreaks.
 Chris has also included important elements in any organic growing area, such as rainwater harvesting, bug hotels and bird feeder boxes.
 There is also a seed sowing area.

-The flower garden is outside the HSBC reception area.
+The flower garden is outside the HSBC UK reception area.
 "Some of the planting here is for annuals, so we can change plants frequently.
 This helps engage those new to gardening.
-Where possible we'll stick to a red, white and black colour scheme, as it reflects the HSBC colours."
+Where possible we'll stick to a red, white and black colour scheme, as it reflects the HSBC UK colours."